-Rachel McBride serves as the Lagoon Playgroup’s Director and Pre-School Teacher.
+Rachel serves as the Lagoon Playgroup’s Director.
 With over 20 years of experience in Early Childhood Education, Rachel provides not only highly engaging play-based curriculum for her students, but also invaluable educator insight for parents.

 The first thing many people notice about Rachel is her wide smile and caring nature.
 Rachel believes that a supportive community is a vital part of the journey through childhood for children and parents alike.
 She creates an atmosphere of encouragement and enjoyment that permeates the school.